NB11/Comparative-Analysis-of-Multimodal-Remote-Sensing-Techniques-for-Retrogressive-Thaw-Slump-Monitoring/README.md

 ## Repository Structure

 - `notebooks/`: Contains the Jupyter Notebooks for data preparation and analysis.
-- `data/`: Includes the input data files (e.g., optical images, DEMs).
+- `Processed_Labels/`: Contains the GeoJSON files of the combined processed Labels.
-- `output/`: Stores the processed GeoJSON files and other output data.
+- `RTS_labels_esults/`: Contains the processed labels for the individual methods and study areas.
-- `images/`: Contains images used in the documentation (e.g., workflow charts).
+- `Boundaries/`: Contains the optical study area boundaries and the diff DEM study area boundaries.

 ## Notebooks